 Task is registered in the

 Filter.
-However, note that skills can de-register and re-register themselves.
+However, note that skills can de-active and re-activate themselves.

 Filter also routes internal messages from the